 http://www.brainline.org/abbymaslin (blog about loving and learning after TBI)

 Thank you for reading.
 I hope you found the information helpful and will follow this website via email to receive notifications of every new post.
 The “Follow” button is located at the beginning of the newsletter.
-However, if you want to subscribe only to a monthly newsletter, please email Barbara@UnitingCaregivers.com.
-I will add you to the newsletter email list and send it to you.
+However, if you want to subscribe only to a monthly newsletter, I can add you to the newsletter only list.
+For this option, please email Barbara@UnitingCaregivers.com.